Confederation

 - Switzerland calls itself a confederation, but it has in reality developed into a federation.
 There are few historical examples of confederations, but federations are quite common.

-- When established, the EU had more of the character of a confederation than today, but it has become more federal due to successive treaties and extensive judgments from the European Court of Justice.
+- When established, the EU had more of the character of a confederation than today, but it has become more federal due to successive treaties shifting powers from the national to the supranational level and extensive judgments from the European Court of Justice.

 Links